rcnfinance/marmo-docs/docs/Intents_Transactions.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-### Custom Relayer provider
+## Custom Relayer Provider

-By default, the SDK uses the default provider to obtain the relayer but is possible to pass your custom provider to the `relay()` method.
+The SDK is configured to use a default provider to obtain the Relayer, but it is also possible to select a custom provider using the `relay()` function.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--JavaScript-->